 Availability of a Particular Journal

-To determine whether or not the Hendrickson Library has access to a particular journal title follow these steps.
+To determine if the Hendrickson Library has access to a particular journal title follow these steps.

 - 1. Click on the Journals tab on the library home page. - 2.
-Click on the Publication Finder link. - 3.
 Type the journal title in the search box.
 Click on Search.